airscript/airscript-engine/README.md

 ## Contribution

-Would love to have collaborators join to help with big plans for this project.
-Check out Issues for ideas on how you can help.
+I would love to have collaborators join to help with big plans for this project.
+Check out Issues for ideas on how you can help, or [email me](mailto:progrium@gmail.com).

 ## License